Lewis Tillman (American football)

-Lewis Darnell Tillman (born April 16, 1966) is an American former professional football running back in the National Football League (NFL).
+Lewis Darnell Tillman (born April 16, 1966) is an American former professional football player who was a running back in the National Football League (NFL).
 He played for seven seasons for the New York Giants and the Chicago Bears.
-He played college football at Jackson State University and was selected 93rd overall in the fourth round of the 1989 NFL draft.
+He played college football for the Jackson State Tigers and was selected 93rd overall in the fourth round of the 1989 NFL draft.

 On January 31, 2012, it was announced that Tillman would be the new running backs coach for the Texas Southern Tigers.